WiIIson/EMGFlow-Python-Package/docs/reference/preprocess-signals.md

 ### Description

 Creates a PSD (power spectrum density) dataframe of a Signal.
 Uses the Welch method, meaning it can be used as a Long Term Average Spectrum (LTAS).

+By default, PSD dataframes are normalized, as this is necessary when passing them as a parameter to spectral feature extraction functions.

 ```python
 emg_to_psd(sig_vals, sampling_rate=1000, normalize=True)